-Please notice that the numbers given in the rest of the section where obtained in a Fedora 15 64 bit machine.
+Please notice that the numbers given in the rest of the section were obtained in a Fedora 15, 64 bit machine.
 Your values may differ slightly depending on you operating system and platform.

-Please follow these steps in order to optimise the reductions for the UVES demo data supplied with Reflex 2.2:
+Please follow these steps in order to optimise the reductions for the UVES demo data supplied with Reflex 2.4:

 - 1. Carry out the first four steps described in the quick start Section 4. - 2.
 In the UVES workflow, the four interactive actors (Spectrum Locator, Wavelength Calibration, Instrument Response, Spectrum Extraction) are identifiable by an orange rectangle encompassing the actor name.
 For all of these composite actors except the Spectrum Extraction actor, you will need to enable their interactive mode.
 Do this by double-clicking on the composite actor, setting the "EnableInteractivity" parameter to true, and clicking Commit to save the changes to the workflow. - 3.
 Click the button. - 4.
 Click the Continue button in the "Select Datasets" window. - 5.
+A "Current DataSet" window pops up that you can minimise. - 6.
 Spectrum Locator: During the execution of the Spectrum Locator actor, an interactive window will appear as shown in Figure 6.7.
-The interactive window consists of six plots, five pipeline recipe parameters that may be changed, four buttons on the right, and a panel of buttons at the top-left.
+The interactive window consists of six plots, five pipeline recipe parameters that may be changed, three buttons on the right, and a panel of buttons at the top-left.
 Help for each of these features may be accessed by leaving the mouse pointer for about one second over the plot/parameter/button for which information is required.
+Note that the recipe parameters are grouped via labels at the top of the "Recipe Parameters" box that may be left-clicked on to reveal the associated parameters.